-- The undeveloped, agrarian landscape of the Site contributes to the setting and significance of these assets and the fundamental change in land use and land character would undermine the ability to understand and appreciate their significance. - The Site lies within an area of archaeological features as identified through aerial photographic evidence. - The Site lies adjacent to a Roman road and contains cropmark evidence for possible settlement or ritual activity and agricultural activity. - The creation of a new access onto the A120 is contrary to Department for Transport Circular 1/2022 Strategic Road network and the delivery of sustainable development.
+- The Site is predominantly within Flood Risk Zone 1 and those areas are not at risk from fluvial flooding. - The creation of a new access onto the A120 is contrary to Department for Transport Circular 1/2022 Strategic Road network and the delivery of sustainable development.
 Policy objection from National Highways. - The A120 Trunk Road forms part of the Strategic Road Network managed by National Highways.
-Whilst an initial conversation has taken place with National Highways to inform this RAG grade it is imperative that they are formerly consulted at the appropriate time. - 1 Public Right of Way crosses the Site.
+Whilst an initial conversation has taken place with National Highways to inform this RAG grade it is imperative that they are formerly consulted at the appropriate time. - 5 Public Rights of Way cross the Site.1 Public Right of Way borders the Site.
 3 Public Rights of Way are within 100m of the Site.
-Appropriate consideration would be needed to mitigate potential impacts on these Public Rights of Way and high levels of mitigation may be required which is likely to include diversion especially with regard to the Public Right of Way crossing the Site. - The Site is within Zone III Total Catchment Groundwater SPZ and has unproductive/medium to low groundwater vulnerability.
+Appropriate consideration would be needed to mitigate potential impacts on these Public Rights of Way and high levels of mitigation may be required which is likely to include diversion especially with regard to those Public Rights of Way crossing the Site. - The Site is within Zone III Total Catchment Groundwater SPZ and has unproductive/low/medium to low groundwater vulnerability.
 The Site is within a Drinking Water Safeguard Zone (Surface Water) and is within Drinking Water Protection Areas (Surface Water).
-A water course (River Blackwater) is 60m south west of the Site.
+A water course (River Blackwater) is 60m south west of the Site, another water course is 2m north, an additional water course is 10m north west and another is 20m north west.
+There is a small water body in the northern half of the Site.
 Appropriate consideration would be required to mitigate the potential impacts on hydrology, hydrogeology, and drainage - high levels of mitigation may be required. - The Site contains Grade 2 quality soil (very good quality agricultural land) and Grade 3 quality soil (good to moderate quality land), which is BMV land.
-Appropriate consideration would be required to mitigate the impacts on soil quality and agricultural land - this is likely to include removal of soils for stockpiling prior to reuse, potentially in site restoration. - Two residential buildings are adjacent to the boundary of the Site (0m).
-Eight residential buildings and one building of unknown use are outside the Site boundary less than or equal to 20m from the Site.
+Appropriate consideration would be required to mitigate the impacts on soil quality and agricultural land - this is likely to include removal of soils for stockpiling prior to reuse, potentially in site restoration. - The Site contains 11kV overhead electricity lines within the Site boundary.
+Further investigation and consultation would be needed to determine whether mitigation measures are needed to avoid any impact on the electricity lines.
+Such mitigation may include diversion and/or protection. - One farm building is within the Site boundary.
+Two farm buildings and two residential buildings are adjacent to the boundary of the Site (0m).
+Ten residential buildings and one building of unknown use are outside the Site boundary less than or equal to 20m from the Site.
 Five residential buildings and two commercial buildings are more than 20m but less than or equal to 50m from the Site.
-Five commercial buildings, twenty one residential buildings, five farm buildings and one community facility (place of worship) are more than 50m but less than or equal to 250m from the Site.
+Eleven commercial buildings, thirty five residential buildings and one community facility (place of worship) are more than 50m but less than or equal to 250m from the Site.
 Given the proximity of sensitive receptors, mitigation would be required, however, the levels of mitigation required to ensure that there are no serious impacts on health and amenity would likely be difficult to achieve.